 What does it take to be a therapy dog?

 Animal therapy is becoming widely accepted and more prevalent in today’s society.
 These four-legged angels come in all sizes, shapes, pure bred or mixed and can be seen at health and day care facilities, university and college campuses, local schools and libraries.
 Distinguishing what task a dog is performing can be difficult and not as obvious as a Guide dog in harness.
+As many of our dogs come from unknown backgrounds, we do not offer service dog or emotional dog services as comfortable services our dogs can perform.
+The most important understanding if a dog would be a good therapy dog is if the dog wants to do it, not the owner.
+Knowing your dog and understanding their needs and comfort level to become a therapy dog is for the best interest of the dog.

 - Service Dogs are individually trained and work as a team with their disabled partner to help them attain the safety and independence from which their disabilities would otherwise limit them.
 The Americans with Disabilities Act (ADA) protects the rights of people with disabilities to be accompanied by their service dogs in public places, like businesses, restaurants, grocery stores, hotels, etc. Service dog teams should be respected as a working team and not be distracted by the public.
 Never try to interact with a service dog “on-duty” as you put the owner at risk.
 In many states it is a criminal offense to permit your dog to interfere with a working team.